jen444x/jen444x.github.io/README.md

     git commit -m "Your commit message"
     git push origin main
     ```
-2. **Configure GitHub Pages** (if not already configured):
-    - Go to the repository settings on GitHub.
-    - Scroll down to the "GitHub Pages" section.
+2. **GitHub Pages Configuration**:
-    - Select the `main` branch as the source and save.
+    - Ensure the repository settings are configured to use the `main` branch for GitHub Pages.
+    - Verify that the custom domain (rockyconcreteinc.com) is set up correctly in the repository settings under the "Pages" section.

 ## Contributing